casper-network/ceps/text/0008-post-genesis-validator-onboarding.md

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

 On several levels it is absolutely essential that the protocol safely permits the validator set to organically grow above and beyond the genesis validator set.
 It is inconceivable that the network does not support such a feature at genesis, i.e. it is an absolute & non-negotiable requirement of a minimal main-net.
-Thus the motivation is crystal clear, it is that of a demonstrably healthy network.
+Thus the motivation is crystal clear, it is that of a **demonstrably** healthy network.
 Healthy from an operational, crypto-economic & (by extension) reputational perspective.

-The set of use cases this CEP touchees upon are many & diverse:
+The set of use cases this CEP touches upon are many & diverse:

-1. The reputation of the network must be such that (new) validator's are willing to continue to take non-trivial risk in order to participate;
+1. The reputation of the network must be such that (new) validator's are willing to continue to assume non-trivial risk in order to participate;

 2. The ratio of staked to non-staked token supply has game theoretic dynamics & hence consequences;